This website belongs to anindependent consultantof the company Platinum Health / Purium.

 A company whose products are practically 100% plant-based.
 I got to know the company through the raw food scene.

 During my internship while studying, I was at a publishing house for a raw food magazine.
-And almost all the raw foodists there consumed Platinum's products.
-Raw foodists place high value on the quality and purity of their food, and I didn't understand why they would take something "extra".
+And almost all the raw food enthusiasts there consumed Platinum products.
+Raw food enthusiasts place a high value on the quality and purity of their food, and I didn't know why they took something "extra."
 Until I realised that these were high-quality plant powders.

-And something about these "natural products" captivated me and hasn't let go to this day.
+And something about these "natural products" grabbed me and hasn't let go to this day.

 I can stand behind that.